Home Doh Ref

 doh bootpod host_load package1

-# Remove from arrays immediately
+# Mark for removal from arrays

-doh pod inherits ~/path/to/pod.yaml
+doh pod inherits ~~path/to/pod.yaml

-doh pod dohball_host ~https://host.com
+doh pod dohball_host ~~https://host.com

-doh bootpod host_load ~package1
+doh bootpod host_load ~~package1

 Backward Compatibility Commands